harshvardhaniimi/personal-website/content/blog/2021-07-05-my-first-user-2021/index.md

 **Solution?** Apart from a disclaimer in the printed book to check the current version, I cannot think of anything more.
 I suspect hardly anyone buys the printed copies of the books as the free version is available online.

-In the presentation, I got the idea of changing the permalinks on my website to `year/month/slug` format instead of the current `section/slug` format.
+In the presentation, I got the idea of changing the permalinks on my website to `year/month/slug` format instead of the current `/slug` format.
 After sleeping over it, I decided against it because I frequently update my old blogs and sometimes also change publishing dates (some may call it wrong practice).
-Therefore, for consistency and unbroken URLs, I will continue with `section/slug`.
+Therefore, for consistency and unbroken URLs, I will continue with `/slug`.

 Yihui mentioned about the talk by David Robinson on "The unreasonable effectiveness of public work", available on the Rstudio [website](https://www.rstudio.com/resources/rstudioconf-2019/the-unreasonable-effectiveness-of-public-work/).
 I will watch it soon.

 He had some tips to share on blogging:

 - Only after publishing more than 30 posts should you really consider themes.
 As a beginner, do not spend a lot of time on this.
 I use [Hugo Apero](https://github.com/hugo-apero/hugo-apero-docs) for this website, and thanks to Yihui and [Alison Hill](https://alison.rbind.io), I do not have to worry a lot about my themes.
-- enable comments so that there is a dialouge between the author and the readers.
-I will enable them soon on my own website.
+- Enable comments so that there is a dialouge between the author and the readers.
+My experience with comments hasn't bee great.
+Around three years ago, I used to host my site on Wordpress and had comments enabled.
+The comment fields were filled with spam, even inappropriate spam.
+Further, I have found putting my email directly has provided me better engagement.
+(Once I received comments via email from halfway across the world and it made my day!)
 - Probably pagination in the list of blogs is not a good option.
 Yihui says he likes to see what all have you written at a glance and clicking next after every five articles breaks flow.
 I have increased my articles on a page to 20, which I believe is a good balance between currency and flow.

 ![Key Message for Yihui's Talk](images/yihui.png)

+I am definitely going to be more casual about my blogs from now on.

 [Slides](slides.yihui.org/2021-useR-journey.html)